Continuing education course in Diplomacy & Information Security

 Objectives and content

 This continuing education course is aimed at anyone working in, or planning to work in, foreign relations and related fields.
 This includes professionals in the private sector and all areas of public administration, as well as trade associations and NGOs.
-In the past, participants worked in fields such as public affairs, communication, security, as well as compliance and law.

 - The course focuses on the theoretical and practical knowledge needed to operate successfully in an international environment.